kwilley18/PWArolodex/README.md

 # PWArolodex

 ## Description
-This is a offline/online application where a contact list can be updated.
+This is a offline/online application where a Company's rolodex can be updated.
 Three ways the list can be updated is either adding a contact, updating a contacts information, or deleting a contact.

 ## Table of Contents